3 Contrarian Ways To Be A Better Investor

 My advice: Assuming you have your 401k in some sort of target-date allocation or in an index fund, focus the rest of your investing on no more than a dozen really good ideas.

 Here’s another radical approach you might want to consider… Take 80% of your funds and stash it in T-bills or the Vanguard 500 Index Fund.
-Super conservative, right?
+Pretty conservative, right?
 Now take the rest and shoot for the moon.
-Only picks that have the potential to deliver a triple-digit return minimum (ideally 500% or more over the course of a few years).
+I’m talking about only picks that have the potential to deliver a triple-digit return minimum.
 I’m dead serious.

 #3 Learn To Love Cash